 The fertile meadows and farmland of this region come alive in spring.
 Awake to the gentle sounds of cattle, and enjoy the spectacle of new-born lambs gamboling amidst some of the most attractive landscapes in the UK.

-In the heart of the Mendips' Area of Outstanding Natural Beauty, the 1,000 acres of Warren Collection stretch along Cheddar Gorge.
+In the heart of the Mendips' Area of Outstanding Natural Beauty, the 1,000 acres of Cheddar Gorge stretch along Cheddar Gorge.
 From your tent are views sweeping and stunning and walks vigorous and varied.
 Don't miss meeting and feeding the sheep, goats, and chickens too!
-For a trip out to the beach, Weston-super-Mare is only a half hour away.
+For a trip out to the beach, Weston-super-Mare is only a half-hour away.
 If you feel like exploring, try the stunning 45-minute valley walk to Cheddar.
 Visit the home of its last cheese producer, the Cheddar Gorge Cheese Company.
 Glastonbury, in Arthurian legend the island of Avalon, is 30 mins away, while beautiful Bath and buzzing Bristol are close by too.

 The charming Wambrook Farm, based around a listed farmhouse, can be found in the Blackdown Hills Area of Outstanding Natural Beauty.
 It’s just 30 minutes from the beach at Lyme Regis, known to the locals as ‘the pearl of Dorset’.
 Wambrook is a sustainable organic farm with sheep, pedigree herd of Aberdeen Angus cattle, wheat and barley crops.
 Sedum matting for environmentally friendly roofs is also grown here, and has been for the past 15 years.